cleber-mf/data_curation/README.md

 * The "datasets" folder contains the Heli-SMACC and SMACC databases

-* The "workflows" foldar contains the KNIME workflows used for curation of Heli-SMACC and SMACC databases.
+* The "workflows" folder contains the KNIME workflows used for curation of Heli-SMACC and SMACC databases.
 A third generic workflow is also included containing all the steps necessary for data curation of chemogenomics data follwing the best practices